UK 'cricket match' created ground for Imran Khan's political rise and helped fund his party: report - ExBulletin

 The Financial Times report said that in January, the Pakistan Election Commission’s Oversight Committee issued a damning report in which it said that the PTI had received funds from foreign nationals and companies and accused of under-declaring funds and concealing dozens of bank accounts.

-The Imran Khan report visited Wootton Place in 2002.
-In a written response to questions from the British newspaper, the former cricketer said he visited “a fundraising event attended by many PTI supporters”.
+“The political endorsement of the deal in Pakistan was significant and Naqvi lobbied the Sharif and Khan governments for their support.
+In 2016 he authorized a $20 million payment to Pakistani politicians to secure their support. support, according to US prosecutors who later charged him with fraud, theft and attempted bribery.

-The report notes that the ECP’s investigation into Khan’s party funding was triggered when Akbar S Babar, who helped establish the PTI, filed a complaint in December 2014.
+“The payment was reportedly for Nawaz Sharif and his brother Shehbaz, who replaced Khan as prime minister in April.
+The brothers denied any knowledge of the affair.
+In January 2017, Naqvi hosted a dinner for Nawaz Sharif in Davos.
+After Khan became prime minister, Naqvi met him.
+During his tenure, Khan criticized officials for delaying the sale of K-Electric, but the deal has still not been completed,” the report said.

-In his written response to FT, Imran Khan said neither he nor his party were aware that Abraaj provided $1.3m through Wootton Cricket.
+He said Imran Khan visited Wootton Place in 2012.
+In a written response to questions from the British newspaper, the former cricketer said he went to “a fundraising event attended by many PTI supporters”.

 Sources